Euro, yen lead gains as USD suffers positioning setback

 Another notable mover was the New Zealand currency, which rallied after the Reserve Bank of New Zealand cut interest rates but said further easing should not be needed.

-The kiwi dollar climbed to a high of $0.6760 NZD=D4, sitting on a gain of almost two full U.S. cents.
+The kiwi dollar climbed to a high of $0.6760, sitting on a gain of almost two full U.S. cents.